nleguillarme/snr_tools_and_methods/README.md

 This repository contains evaluation scripts, docker images and links to the corpora used for the paper **TaxoNERD: deep neural models for the recognition of taxonomic entities in the ecological and evolutionary literature**.

+In this paper, we propose a new tool for taxonomic NER based on deep neural networks, called [TaxoNERD](https://github.com/nleguillarme/taxonerd) and perform a comparative evaluation with existing taxon name recognition systems.

 ## Corpora

 The corpora can be publicly accessed at the following links: